Acontplus-S-A-S/acontplus-common/Common.Infrastructure/README.md

 ## Tags

-infrastructure, dbaccess, ado
+database;ado-net;data-access;sql;orm;micro-orm;query;crud

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+We welcome contributions!
+Please submit any issues or feature requests via our GitHub repository, or feel free to fork the project and submit pull requests.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Support
+## Contact

-For support, please open an issue in the GitHub repository.
+If you have any questions or need support, please feel free to contact us.

+- **Author:** Ivan Paz
+- **Company:** Acontplus S.A.S.
+- **Email:** ifer343@gmail.com